Tootsie: Accolades

+In 2006, Writers Guild of America ranked the screenplay 17th on its list of 101 Greatest Screenplays.
 In 2011, ABC aired a primetime special, Best in Film: The Greatest Movies of Our Time, that counted down the best movies chosen by fans based on results of a poll conducted by both ABC and People Weekly Magazine.
 Tootsie was selected as the No. 5 Best Comedy.

 National Film Registry — Inducted in 1998.

 The film is recognized by American Film Institute in these lists: